Bratteli--Vershik models and graph covering models: Link to the Bratteli--Vershik models

 To show the converse, suppose that $E_{0,\infty,\min}$ is a basic set.
-By \cref{lem:telescoping-implies-nesting-property}, taking telescopings, we get a Bratteli--Vershik model $(V',E',\ge,\psi')$ with nesting property.
-It is obvious that $E_{0,\infty}$ is preserved identically holding $E_{0,\infty,\min}$ also identically.
+By \cref{lem:telescoping-implies-nesting-property}, we obtain a Bratteli--Vershik model $(V',E',\ge,\psi')$ with the nesting property through telescoping.
+It is obvious that both $E_{0,\infty}$ and $E_{0,\infty,\min}$ are identically preserved.
 Thus, \cref{thm:main-link-BV-to-wg} implies that in the corresponding weighted covering model, $\wgV_{\infty}$ is a basic set.
-By \cref{thm:closing-implies-basic-set-wg}, it follows that the weighted covering has closing property.
-By \cref{thm:main-link-wg-to-BV}, we can reconstruct a Bratteli--Vershik model with closing property.
+By \cref{thm:closing-implies-basic-set-wg}, it follows that the weighted covering model has the closing property.
+By \cref{thm:main-link-wg-to-BV}, we can reconstruct a Bratteli--Vershik model with the closing property.
 By the proof of \cref{thm:main-link-wg-to-BV,thm:main-link-BV-to-wg}, we have recovered $(V',E',\ge,\psi')$.
-Thus, this Bratteli--Vershik model has closing property.
-Let $(e_{n+1},e_{n+2},\dotsc) \in E_{n,\infty}$ be a constant path of $(V,E,\ge,\psi')$.
-Because $(V',E')$ have been made by telescopings, there exist infinite number of $m > n$ such that $e_m$ are circuits, this implies that all $e_m$ ($m > n$) are circuits.
-Thus, $(V,E,\ge,\psi)$ has closing property, as desired. \end{proof}
+Thus, this Bratteli--Vershik model has the closing property.
+Let $(e_{n+1},e_{n+2},\dotsc) \in E_{n,\infty}$ be a constant path of $(V,E,\ge,\psi)$.
+By telescoping, we obtain a restricted constant path in $(V',E')$.
+By the closing property in $(V',E',\ge,\psi')$, we have a periodic point, as desired.
+Thus, $(V,E,\ge,\psi)$ has the closing property. \end{proof}